Abhash404/SimpleToDo/README.md

 SimpleToDo is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

-Submitted by: Abhash Sainju

-Time spent: 12 hours spent in total
+Time spent: 4.5 hours spent in total

 ## User Stories